View Our Recent Response Letters:

 Are your values compatible?
 How long have you been dating, I would hope at least one year because anyone can put their best foot forward for six months or 9 months or even more than a year without any clue that there are any problems.

 These are some of the reasons that the divorce rate is so very high.
 NeedEncouragement.com/divorce Another question for you is, “How is your relationship with, God?”
-Without an understanding what God’s will is, you are going to have problems maintaining a relationship with your girlfriend.
+Without an understanding of what God’s will is, you are going to have problems maintaining a relationship with your girlfriend.

 If you are serious about your relationship with your girlfriend and she seems interested too, then you might want to step back and determine how realistic your relationship is and if you are compatible enough to get married.
 If I were you, I would take my time and carefully evaluate things and in the meantime keep in touch with her via text messages and phone calls.